PersonalArkajyoti/web-content-qa-tool/README.md

   Pull requests are welcome!
 If you have suggestions for improvements, feel free to submit an issue or open a PR.

 ## 📬 Contact
-  For questions or feedback, reach out via:
+  For questions or feedback, reach out via
     Email: arkajyotichakraborty99@gmail.com